-Organizing the hierarchy of the content on your site can be done multiple ways.
+Organizing the hierarchy of the content on your site can be done in multiple ways.
 This leads us to another important UX method: Card Sorting.
 In a card sorting session, users organize topics from content within your website into groups that make sense to them.
 They then need to label each group in a way they feel accurately describes the content.
 This can be done using actual cards, pieces of paper, or one of several online card sorting software tools.

 Wireframing in UX design refers to an illustration or diagram of a website, software, or app page that looks at: